Testing for >1000 conditions using your DNA

 • Early Detection: Available from 10 weeks of pregnancy, allowing for early reassurance.

-• High Accuracy: Detects over 99% of cases of Down’s syndrome (Trisomy 21), with similarly high detection rates for Edwards syndrome (Trisomy 18) and Patau syndrome (Trisomy 13).
+• High Accuracy: Detects over 99% of cases of Down’s syndrome (Trisomy 21), with similarly high detection rates for Edwards' syndrome (Trisomy 18) and Patau syndrome (Trisomy 13).

 • Safe and Simple: Requires only a single tube of maternal blood; no risk to you or your baby.